-Through Passport, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), support services from college staff, and priority consideration for the State Need Grant and State Work Study programs.
+Through the Passport to College program, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), support services from college staff, and priority consideration for the State Need Grant and State Work Study programs.

 To meet eligibility requirements, Passport students must:

-Enroll at least half-time in an eligible college by their 22nd birthday.
+Enroll at least half-time in an eligible college, apprenticeship, or pre-apprenticeship by their 22nd birthday.

 Maintain Washington residency.